MengyuLIANG1/product_recommendation_system/README.md

 ## Key Features:
 ### Image-Based Recommendations:

-* Extract visual features from product images using convolutional neural networks (pretrained Resnet50).
+* Extract visual features from product images using convolutional neural networks (pretrained Resnet50 or VGG16).
 * Generate image embeddings that capture the visual characteristics of each product.
 * Recommend visually similar products by calculating similarity metrics between image embeddings.